Marriage in Scotland

 Getting married in Scotland if you live outside of the UK

-If you live outside of the UK you need to get a certificate from your country to say there's no reason why you can't be married.
+If you live outside of the UK you need to get a certificate from your country to say there's no reason why you cannot be married.
 This needs to be given along with your marriage notice to the registrar at least 29 days before the wedding.

 If the certificate is not in English you'll need to get a certified translation of the document.